 Under the guidance of the experienced Terry Brown, the Dons won the Conference South title in 2008, but the Conference National proved a slightly tougher nut to crack.
 However, after finishing eighth in their debut season, the Dons secured the runners-up spot in 2011, and captain Kedwell demonstrated nerves of steel in that play-off final in Manchester as he fired home the decisive goal.

 Those days may be in the past, but the collective spirit lives on in the large numbers of fans who give up their time to run the present club.
-After 11 years of unbroken success, the fans are beginning to come to grips with the difficulty of trying to compete in League Two with one of the smallest playing budgets in the division.
+After several years of untempered success, the difficulty of trying to compete in League Two with one of the smallest playing budgets hit home for fans during the first few years of Neal Ardley's tenure.

 And the man charged with coupling such hard-headed realism with the enthusiasm of the supporters is Neal Ardley.
 He made over 200 appearances for the Dons in their Premier League days, and by refashioning the side in mid-season last year he quickly established a reputation as one of the brightest young managers around.
-He will need all his intelligence and guile as he seeks to move the club up to a new level this time around.
+Neal used all his intelligence and guile as the Dons made a timely surge into the League 2 playoff places in May 2016, before winning promotion in the playoff final at Wembley and establishing the Club in League 1 for the 2016/17 season.